 Today the factory is managed by Christer Bjørshol (43).
 Christer started the job as Plant Manager in 2021.
 Still new to the job he has already been impressed by the curiosity, innovation and willingness to explore new technology to improve the production processes.
 “You experience right away that the desire to improve is really rooted in the backbone of the company” he says.
 So although things have changed a lot since Hatlebakk’s time, much of the founder’s spirit still linger in the factory.

 In recent years Glamox has invested heavily in new technology in the Molde factory.
 A very visible proof is the 14 robots and various complex machines that inhabit the facilities.
 According to Christer, implementing new robot technology has become easier and more affordable in recent years.

 “Typical manufacturing robots used to require a lot of empty space around them to work safely.
 Today we have so called collaborative robots, that are designed to interact with humans in a shared space or to work safely in close proximity.
 These robots are easy to set up and commission,” he says.

 The world’s most autonomous workers

-Holo manages 170 employees in seven departments; production, production methods and technology, product engineering, planning, purchasing, Quality&HSE and finance.
-He firmly claims that Norwegian production workers are among the world’s most autonomous.
+Christer manages 140 employees in six departments; production, maintenance, product engineering, supply chain management, and Quality&HSE.
+He firmly believes that Norwegian production workers are among the world’s most autonomous.